jure/cruft/README.md

 Cruft compiles a Cruftfile by looking at all Ruby files in your `app` directory, and finding comments which start with `#cruft:`.
-Every line until the next line that is not a comment, will be included in the Cruftfile.
+Every line until the next line that is not a comment, will be included in the `Cruftfile`.

 ## Installation